Varun599/portfolio/README.md

 - Documented ML solutions, architectures, and processes to support knowledge sharing and maintainability.
 - Mentored junior data scientists and contributed to best practices and ML standards across the organization.
 - Stayed current with emerging AI/ML trends and evaluated their applicability to healthcare and supply chain use cases.

-AI/ML Engineer @ Bank of America
+AI/ML Engineer @ Bank of America                                                                            May 2022 - Aug 2024

 - Built end-to-end ML pipelines covering data ingestion, feature engineering, training, validation, and production deployment.
 - Developed classification and anomaly detection models to identify fraudulent transactions and reduce false positives.
 - Refactored and extended legacy ML services to integrate Generative AI capabilities without disrupting existing production systems.